paul-sud/demo-pipeline/kubeflow/kubeflow.md

 dsl-compile  --disable-telemetry --py toy.py --output toy.tar.gz
 ```

-Then, go to the UI at http://localhost:8080 and upload `toy.tar.gz`.
+Then, go to the UI at http://localhost:8080 and upload `toy.tar.gz` by clicking on `Pipelines` in the menu on the left and then clicking on `Upload pipeline` in the upper right corner.
+Give it the name "Demo pipeline", then launch a run of the pipeline.

-Because we mounted the `data` folder, you will see the `png` plots outputted there.

 ## Conclusion